d3b4g/leonids/_posts/enum.md

 > Get-NetGroupMembers

-This cmdlet allow you to enumerate group emembership from active directory, some of the usefull groupmemberships i enumerate are
+This cmdlet allow you to enumerate group emembership from active directory, some of the usefull groupmemberships to enumerate are

 - Domain Admin Group
 - Enterprise Admin Group
-- Account operators Group
+- Account operator Group
+- Server Operator Group

 ![source-01](/img/enu5.PNG){: .align-left}